Germany Gives Controversial Green Light To Cannabis - UrduPoint

 Germany Gives Controversial Green Light To Cannabis

-Berlin, (APP - UrduPoint / Pakistan Point News - 1st Apr, 2024) Germany on Monday became the biggest EU country to legalise recreational cannabis, despite fierce objections from opposition politicians and medical associations.
+Berlin, (APP - UrduPoint / Pakistan Point News - 1st Apr, 2024) Cannabis aficionados lit up in Germany on Monday, as the country became the largest EU nation to legalise recreational use, despite fierce objections from opposition politicians and medical associations.

 Under the first step in the much-debated new law, adults over 18 are now allowed to carry 25 grams of dried cannabis and cultivate up to three marijuana plants at home.